-Grantees must maintain copies of written contracts on file for all cooperative, working agreements, and professional services for three years after the close of the project.
-All contracts for evaluation services and all other contracts more than \$100,000 must be reviewed and approved by the SHPO before being signed.
+Grantees must maintain copies of written contracts on file for all cooperative working agreements and professional services for three years after the close of the project.
+All contracts for evaluation services and all other contracts over \$100,000 must be reviewed and approved by the SHPO before being signed.
 This policy may be adjusted in individual cases through the grant funding agreement.